mjsML/VizDoom-Keras-RL/README.md

+# This is a fork that supports TF2 and colab

 # Implementation of Reinforcement Learning Algorithms in Keras tested on VizDoom

 This repo includes implementation of Double Deep Q Network (DDQN), Dueling DDQN, Deep Recurrent Q Network (DRQN) with LSTM, REINFORCE, Advantage Actor Critic (A2C), A2C with LSTM, and C51 DDQN (Distribution Bellman).
 All implementations are tested on [VizDoom](http://vizdoom.cs.put.edu.pl/) **Defend the Center** scenario, which is a 3D partially observable environment.